noiseprotocol/noise_spec/noise.md

 6.1.
 One-way patterns
 ----------------------

-The following patterns represent "one-way" messages from a sender to a recipient.
+The following patterns represent "one-way" handshakes supporting a one-way stream of data from a sender to a recipient.

+Following these one-way handshakes the sender can send a stream of transport messages, encrypting them using the first `CipherState` returned by `Split()`.
+The second `HandshakeState` from `Split()` is discarded - the responder MUST NOT send any messages using it.

      N  = no static key for sender
      S  = static key for sender known to recipient